sarahseewhy/cat-converter/README.md

 Cats have taken over the galaxy and are now the dominant species.
 Unimpressed with human currency, the feline leaders decide to convert Arabic numbers to "cat currency".
-In order to exist in this new cat world order humans must create a cat to Arabic number converter so they can participate in the cat economy as lowly fish merchants.
+In order to exist in this new cat world order humans must create a cat-currency-to-Arabic-number converter so they can participate in the cat economy as lowly fish merchants.

 This is one such converter.